 Oracy is further developed through termly recitals where children in all year groups are given the opportunity to learn and perform poetry in front of their classmates and parents in assembly.

-At Nightingale we follow the Maths Mastery curriculum which uses techniques from the Singapore Maths methodology.
+At Nightingale we follow the Maths Mastery curriculum to ensure that our children are confident and happy mathematicians.
 Children are first taught to use concrete apparatus (beads, blocks etc) before moving on to using picture representations then numbers to represent more abstract concepts.
 In this way children develop both deep understanding and confidence in using an applying mathematical knowledge.
 Maths lessons last for one hour each day and are supplemented three times per week with a quick-fire 'Maths Meeting' which embeds basic skills and recall of number facts.

 The school acknowledges the importance of information technology skills, knowledge and understanding for work and leisure in our society.
 Every class has at least two networked multimedia computers and key stage 2 children have opportunities to use the Internet to support their work in class.
 There is continuity and progression in the teaching of IT through the school, which reflects the rapid changes in technology.
 The school is wireless enabled and we have two laptop suites and one iPad suite which can be moved from room to room giving all children access to a computer.